Tanmaya13/Job-Title-Prediction/README.md

 # Job-Title-Prediction
-Predict job title from job description
+Predict job title from job description.
+Logistic Regression is used for prediction with 88% accuracy.